-Mazarron I is a Phoenician coastal trading vessel that sank off the coast of Mercia in southern Spain about 600 BC
+Mazarron I is a coastal trading vessel that sank off the coast of Murcia in southern Spain about 600 BC during the Phoenician period.

 Mazarron is a small port on the southern coast of Spain in the region of Murcia.
 Mazarron I was found in the shallow waters just off the beach, Playa de la Isla, at a depth of only 2.5 metres.